DIY Easy-Drain Duck Pond

 To make a long story short, I ended up digging up and redoing my whole pond and this time putting in a drain that led to a lower part of the yard.
-My second attempt is fool proof from clogging my drain…WHEW!
+My second attempt worked so much better…WHEW!

 DIY Easy-Drain Duck Pond Tutorial